By Samantha Farinacci

-For example, In the book of Job (that book that we go to when the worst happens), it’s kind of cosmically unsettling how quiet God is.
+For example, in the book of Job (that book that we go to when the worst happens), it’s kind of cosmically unsettling how quiet God is.
 Job’s friends have tons to say, and Job has tons to say, but God?
 God spends 34 long chapters saying nothing.
-A lot has been written about why this might be, but, for me, I like to imagine that God is wearing cat sweaters and bringing casserole dishes, content to wait a while with us.
+A lot has been written about why this might be, but, for me, I like to imagine that God is wearing cat sweaters and bringing casserole dishes, content to sit a while with us before piping up.

-We humans have to pour out all this stuff that goes on inside us as we try to reconcile the goodness of God with the obscene acts of violence that surround us not only this week but all weeks.
+We humans have to pour out all this pious stuff that goes on inside us as we try to reconcile the goodness of God with the obscenity of violence around us, not only this week, but all weeks.
 We simply must do it.
 We must write books about why bad things happen to good people and build defenses and construct laws so that when bad things are done, we can take action.
-We must wrap our children in blankets and tell them “this could never happen to you,” knowing that of course, God forbid it, but it could.
+We must wrap our children in blankets and tell them, “This could never happen to you,” knowing that of course —God forbid it but—it could.